- Why the UK remains a strong investment market in 2026

 - SEIS/EIS eligibility: available to non-UK residents as long as they pay UK income tax.
 The relief is claimed against UK tax liability, so if you have none, there's nothing to offset

-If you're based outside the UK and looking at UK businesses for sale, get UK tax advice before completing a deal.
+If you're based outside the UK and looking at UK businesses for sale, it's worth getting UK tax advice before completing a deal.
 Whether you buy shares or assets, and whether you hold through a UK or foreign entity, can make a material difference to your tax position.

 The bottom line on investment opportunities in the UK

-The menu of investment options open to UK private investors in 2026 is broader than most actually use.
-The majority of private capital still sits in ISAs, residential property, and FTSE equities.
-All reasonable choices, but none of them deliver the returns that direct business investment can produce when it's done right.
+The set of investment opportunities UK private investors can realistically access in 2026 is broader than most actually use.
+The majority of private capital sits in ISAs, residential property, and FTSE equities, all reasonable choices, but none offers the returns that direct business investment generates when done right.

-If you're a serious private investor, the gap I'd point to is the SME direct deal space.
-The businesses are real, the cash flows are already proven, and the market is far less competitive than startup equity or listed markets.
-The tax reliefs, particularly SEIS and EIS, make early-stage exposure genuinely worth a look even after you account for the failure rate.
+If you're a serious private investor, the gap worth exploiting across investment opportunities UK markets is the SME direct deal space.
+The businesses are real and the cash flows are proven.
+The market is also less competitive than startup equity or listed markets.
+The tax reliefs, particularly SEIS and EIS, make early-stage exposure genuinely compelling even accounting for the failure rate.

-Define what you actually want first.
+Define what you actually want from an investment.
 Passive income?
 Active involvement?
 Capital growth?
 Tax efficiency?
-Most investment options can serve one or two of those goals well.
-Very few serve all four at the same time, and pretending otherwise is how investors end up disappointed.
+Most investment opportunities UK investors consider can serve one or two of those goals well.
+Very few serve all four simultaneously.

-Key fact: The gap between average and top-quartile UK deals comes down to two things: verified financials and direct access to the operator.
+Key fact: The gap between average and top-quartile investment opportunities UK investors see comes down to two things — verified financials and direct access to the operator.
 Platforms that hide both tend to produce the lowest IRRs.
-When I shortlist, I filter on those two dimensions first and headline return last.
-The deals that actually close also tend to share quarterly operating data, not just annual accounts.
+When shortlisting investment opportunities UK-side, filter on those two dimensions first, headline return last.
+Good investment opportunities UK investors actually close also tend to share quarterly operating data, not just annual accounts.

 Ready to sell your business?